pykale/transparentML/_sources/01-intro/ml-transp.md

 - **System transparency**: Stakeholders having access to system logic information
 - **Process transparency**: Stakeholders having access to process information

-In this course, we will study machine learning systems from the perspectives of these two forms of transparency.
+In this course, we will study machine learning systems from the perspectives of these two forms of transparency, briefly discussed below, with more details available in appendices on {doc}`../appendix/system-transp` and {doc}`../appendix/process-transp`.

 ### System transparency